rstagg2020/insect-dewi/README.md

 ### Training History & Plateau
 - **Reached:** Epoch 70+.
 - **Plateau:** ~84.0% Validation Accuracy, ~77.6% Test Accuracy.
-- **Root Cause:** The `MultiStepLR` had decayed the learning rate to `0.003 * 0.2^5 ≈ 9.6e-6` for the backbone, making weight updates far too small to escape the local minimum.
+- **Root Cause:** The `MultiStepLR` had decayed the learning rate to `0.003 * 0.2^5 ≈ 9.6e-6` for the backbone, making weight updates too small to escape the local minimum.
 - **Fix Applied:** Swapped to `CosineAnnealingWarmRestarts` and added `RandAugment` to the data pipeline.

 ---

-## Pipeline 3: Focal + Cosine (`focal/focal_train_vt.py`)
+## Pipeline 3: Focal + Cosine

 ### Purpose
 The most sophisticated of the active pipelines.
 Combines the class-imbalance handling of Focal Loss with the geometric stability of the `CosineClassifier` hypersphere head.

 ### Classification Head: `CosineClassifier`
 Same architecture as in the Standard pipeline: L2-normalized features, L2-normalized weight vectors, and a learnable scale parameter `s`.
-The key difference is that this head is combined with Focal Loss instead of label-smoothed CE.
+The difference is that this head is combined with Focal Loss instead of label-smoothed CE.

 ```mermaid
 graph TD